dwilding/frogtab/README.md

     See the `sendMessage` function in [sdk.js](app/open/sdk.js).

- 7. The server appends the encypted task to a message queue.
+ 7. The server appends the encrypted task to a message queue.

     See [post-add-message.php](app/open/post-add-message.php).

   8. Frogtab on your main device periodically checks for encrypted tasks.

      The server only permits your main device to check for encrypted tasks (by requiring the API key from step 2).
-     If there are encrypted tasks in the message queue, your main device downloads the encypted tasks.
+     If there are encrypted tasks in the message queue, your main device downloads the encrypted tasks.

-     The server clears the message queue as soon as your main device has downloaded the encypted tasks.
+     The server clears the message queue as soon as your main device has downloaded the encrypted tasks.

      See [post-remove-messages.php](app/post-remove-messages.php).

- 9. Frogtab decyptes the tasks using the private key from step 1.
+ 9. Frogtab decrypts the tasks using the private key from step 1.

     See the `fetchMessages` function in [sdk.js](app/open/sdk.js).